-There are a few small prospects scattered along this side of the Hexie Mountains but two gold veins were discovered here that probably led to the Golden Bee; the Dickey Boy (or Dicky) and the Mabel.
+There are a few minor prospects scattered along this side of the Hexie Mountains, but two gold veins were discovered here that probably led to the Golden Bee; the Dickey Boy (or Dicky) and the Mabel.
 But who discovered them and when is lost to time.

 By 1934, Eloge "Frenchy" Auclair and Daniel Leahy began developing the mine that would become the Golden Bee.
-Within the next few years, they followed the veins into the mountain with an 180 foot incline shaft, adits, crosscuts, drifts, and stopes across three different levels.
+Within the next few years, they followed the veins into the mountain with a 180-foot incline shaft, adits, crosscuts, drifts, and stopes across three different levels.